-They may not write it out anymore, but I guarantee you wealthy people have limits in every category of their spending even if it is all in their head.
+They may not write it out anymore, but I guarantee you wealthy people have limits in every category of their spending, even if it is all in their heads.

-This is the best way to make sure you stay below the 80% number we spoke about before.
+This is the best way to ensure you stay below the 80% number we discussed.

 If you just spend your money willy-nilly, you won’t have any clue where it is going and inevitably will come up short most of the time.